 Q2: What updates from VMware will contain the new Intel CPU microcode?

 A2: As Intel has not announced or supplied updates we cannot determine that.
+When it becomes available you should apply it as part of updates to your server’s firmware, available from your server hardware manufacturer.

 Q3: How can I receive updates on this topic?